-A selection of the documents to be presented here will be displayed alongside complementary materials in an exhibition in the Katherine and Clifford H. Goldschmidt Gallery at the Center for Jewish History in New York from February 27 through November 8, 2018.
-Another exhibition will travel across Germany throughout 2018.
+A selection of the documents to be presented here will be displayed alongside complementary materials in an exhibition in the Katherine and Clifford H. Goldsmith Gallery at the Center for Jewish History in New York from February 27 through November 8, 2018.

 The Federal Agency for Civic Education is a federal public authority providing citizenship education and information on political issues for all people in Germany.